BBpezsgo/Interpreter/README.md

 ## [Language Server](https://github.com/BBpezsgo/BBCode-LanguageServer)

 ## About
-It's my own programming language with three different output formats: bytecodes (executed by a custom interpreter), x86-64 assembly (that can be assembled by [nasm](https://www.nasm.us/) (WIP)), and [brainfuck](https://esolangs.org/wiki/brainfuck) (with limitations).
+It's my own programming language that can generate bytecodes (executed by a custom interpreter) and [brainfuck](https://esolangs.org/wiki/brainfuck) (with limitations).

 I found a [youtuber](https://www.youtube.com/c/uliwitness) who made a great [tutorial series](https://www.youtube.com/watch?v=2DTNDrdqGlo&list=PLZjGMBjt_VVAMW53XnMtNfAQowZwMviBF) showing how to make a parser and a compiler.
 I basically copied the code with minimal changes.
 When the series ended, I was left on my own, so I improved the code myself.